This page details the entities corrupted by Oryx's dark powers.

 - No Body Left Behind: When killed, they either disintegrate or get sucked into some kind of vortex.

-- No Ontological Inertia: Averted; even with the Taken King dead, the Taken are still a threat and appear in Destiny 2, and they now seem to be serving Savathûn the Witch-Queen having usurped control over them via Quria, the Vex Mind given to her by Oryx.
+- No Ontological Inertia: Averted; even with the Taken King dead, the Taken are still a threat and appear in Destiny 2, with Savathûn the Witch-Queen having usurped control over them via Quria, the Vex Mind given to her by Oryx.
 By the time of Season of the Lost however, with Quria gone, the Taken have fallen back under the control of the Darkness, who has lent them to Xivu Arath in her pursuit of her sister.

 - Our Wormholes Are Different: In the Shattered Throne, a place in the Ascendant Realm, Taken can spawn from holes in reality that are a part of the level's environment instead of their usually Taken Blights.
 The holes glow with a blinding light that refracts and distorts, contains a black void doted with stars, and Taken burst out of them in a shower of white fluid as if they had jumped out of water.